What’s this all about, then?

 I do, however, make global edits — changes to the entire photo or parts of the image to adjust color balance, lighting, shadows, and other non-body aspects.

 For headshots and certain professional portraits, I’ll also do light skin smoothing, since these types of images affect your professional reputation.

 Can you make me look thinner?

 I do not digitally alter the framework of your body.
-Instead, I’ll get a sense of your personality and appearance, and use that to plan poses specifically for you.
+Instead, I’ll get a sense of your personality and use that to plan poses specifically for you.

 What are you going to do about my problem areas?